Seras3/3DMP/1-Homework-Pika-Vase/README.md

 ![Pika head](pik.jpg)
 <br>
-And that's how it looks after performing some editing skills.
+And that's how it looks after performing some "editing skills".
 <br>

 ![Pika head sliced](Pik-sliced.jpg)

 ## Vase body from scatch.
 I can't lie to you, I thought it will be a difficult task :worried:.
 Then I realised that I know some math tricks :sunglasses:. <br>
-I used [Solid of revolution](https://en.wikipedia.org/wiki/Solid_of_revolution) technique. <br>
+I used [Solid of revolution](https://en.wikipedia.org/wiki/Solid_of_revolution) technique.
 At least I was prepared to, until I saw the "REVOLVE" button that made my life easier :heart:.